TehNut/AniSchedule/README.md

 npm install
 ```

-Create a new `.env` file in the root directory of the project (the same directory `index.js` is in) with the following properties:
+Create a new `.env` file in the root directory of the project (the same directory as this README) with the following properties:

 ```
 BOT_TOKEN=$TOKEN